johnthecat/baxter/README.md

 * **Dependency resolving** - Don't care about multiple recalculating of computed variable - Baxter tracks all dependencies and refreshes value only then it should.
 * **Easy work with async functions** - Just return Promise in computed variable, and Baxter will resolve it automatically
 * **Event driven architecture** - No dirty checking, no extra work when idle, Baxter works only then you really need it.
 You can easily listen events from Baxter and provide your own logic.
+* **Correct async resolving** - If computed variable returns Promise, then field equals async call result, and all dependencies will wait until Promise get resolved.

 ## About